IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/heat_exchanger_lc.rst

 The ``HeatExchangerLumpedCapacitance`` model can be imported from :code:`idaes.generic_models.unit_models`.
 This model is an extension of ``idaes.generic_models.unit_models.heat_exchanger``, with wall temperature and heat holdup terms added for use in transient simulations.
+Using the electric circuit analogy, heat stored in the wall material is similar to charge in a capacitor.

 Degrees of Freedom
 ------------------